PrefectHQ/prefect/docs/guides/webhooks.md

     identifier, so `body.friendly-name` will not work.
 Use `body['friendly-name']` in those cases.

-You may not have much control over the client invoking your webhook, but would still like for bodies that look like JSON to be parsed as such.
 Prefect Cloud will attempt to parse any other content type (like `text/plain`) as if it were JSON first.
-In any case where the body cannot be transformed into JSON, it will be made available to your templates as a Python `str`.
+In any case where the body cannot be transformed into JSON, it is made available to your templates as a Python `str`.

-### Accepting Prefect events directly
+### Accept Prefect events directly

 In cases where you have more control over the client, your webhook can accept Prefect events directly with a simple pass-through template: